 External hemorrhoids are the most common and most troublesome.
 Hemorrhoids cause pain, severe itching, and difficulty sitting.
 Fortunately, they are treatable.

 - irritation and pain around the anus

-- itchy lump located near your anus
+- itchy or painful lump or swelling near your anus

 - fecal leakage

-- painful bowel movement
+- painful bowel movements

 - blood on your tissue after having a bowel movement

-Home treatment can also include increasing your dietary fiber intake.
 Consuming foods that are high in dietary fiber can minimize the risk of developing hemorrhoids in the future.

 Good dietary fiber sources include:

 Dietary fiber helps create bulk in the intestines, which softens the stool, making it easier to pass.

 Complications from hemorrhoids are rare, but can include:

 With proper treatment, you’ll likely experience an improvement.
 Following your doctor’s directions and maintaining a regimen, including exercise and avoiding sitting for long periods of time, that reduces hemorrhoid symptoms can also improve your outlook.